Feroze Gujral: The Gujral Foundation and Outset India

-The Gujral Foundation has been steadfast in their dedication to support Indian art, design and culture both locally and globally.
-It has been recognized as one of India’s leading art foundations.
-Feroze Gujral defines her vision for The Gujral Foundation as For India, By India and about Indian art and culture, we focus on India pride projects, “India is truly my faith” says Gujral.
-However, these claims have not been independently verified.

 Over the last decade, the Gujral Foundation has supported 150+ artists and 50+ exhibitions in India and internationally.
 Key projects include My East is Your West - a collateral event at the 56th Venice Biennale, curated by Feroze, produced and presented by the Foundation.
 The foundation has also commissioned projects for Contour Biennale 8, the 11th Shanghai Biennale, the 8th Berlin Biennale, the London Design Biennale and Kochi-Muziris Biennale.
 Most recently the first architectural pavilion titled ‘The Song of the Earth and the Sky’ was displayed in the gardens of Sunder Nursery, New Delhi.
 They have supported numerous projects by other organizations including ‘V. S. Gaitonde at The Solomon R. Guggenheim Museum, ‘Forgotten Masters: Indian Painting for the East India Company’ at The Wallace Collection in the UK, Colomboscope – Sea Change in Sri Lanka etc.

 The Foundation has strong educational institutional partnerships with CEPT University and Shiv Nadar University, National Institute of Fashion Technology (NIFT) as well as other cultural institutions including Goethe-Institut, The Foundation for Indian Contemporary Art, Pro-Helvetia, Japan Foundation, Danish Art Foundation and The Institute français en Inde.